Tutorial or Teaching Labs HowTo

 The workflow for the trainees accounts creation is the following:

-- Prepare a file containing the list of your trainees first names, last names and e-mail address.
+- Prepare a file containing the list of your trainees' first names, last names, and e-mail addresses.
 See below for an example of such a CSV file.

 - Wait for the answer from the Grid'5000 technical team (support staff), that will provide an group/engine name.
 Connect to a Grid'5000 frontend and use the

 g5k-create-tutorial-accountsto launch the actual creation of the accounts, using as parameters the provided engine name and the trainees CSV file your prepared.